Shea Butter Tutorial

 When purchasing a shea product from another company, be sure to ask, "What kind of shea butter do you use?"

 Our Shea Butter Is . . .

 - Fair Trade Certified by Fair Trade USA*

 - Made from the nuts of the (African Karite) Shea tree, growing naturally in Ghana without chemicals or sprays of any kind

 - Sustainably hand-harvested and gathered by the woman in the co-op

 - Prepared by the cold press or a traditional kneading process without the use of added chemicals or preservatives

 *Using Fair Trade Certified™ Organic Shea Nut Butter supports quality products that improve lives and protect the environment.

-Unrefined (virgin) Shea Butter is a great emollient and easily penetrates the skin to moisturize.
+Unrefined (virgin) Shea Butter is a skin superfood that easily penetrates the skin.